phi19/WebChat/README.md

 # WebChat
-Concurrent group chat with server and client ends constructed with I/O streams, sockets, scanners and concurrency.
+Concurrent group chat with server and client ends.
+Constructed in the 4th week of Java at <Academia de Código_>
+Using I/O streams, sockets, scanners and concurrency.